UCLL-AO-SoftwareEngineering/learning-materials-students/README.md

 ## Getting Updates

 It is a good idea to check for updates before you start working!
+Use `git pull` and `git log` to check for new commits, so you can see if there were any clarifications or corrections.

 ## Working with markdown